 My airline’s headquarters did not have a hangar for the aircraft I worked on, and our resources were limited.
 If an aircraft came in with an issue that we could not fix at our base, but it was still airworthy otherwise, maintenance controllers at our main maintenance base could obtain a ferry flight permit for said aircraft to get it to our hangar.
 When we did this, there would usually be severe limitations.
-For example, certain issues would require that the landing gear be down at all times, or that the aircraft not be pressurized on the flight, and weather would always be a factor.
+For example, certain issues would require that the landing gear be down at all times.
+Or that the aircraft not be pressurized on the flight, and weather would always be a factor.
 We loved and hated ferry flights.
-It would usually get a problem bird out of our hair, and become another crew’s problem but, the downside was the paperwork: ferry flights required a very precise log book entry and inspection, and it could drag on for nearly a whole shift at times.
+It would usually get a problem bird out of our hair, and become another crew’s problem.
+But the downside was the paperwork: ferry flights required a very precise logbook entry and inspection.
+And it could drag on for nearly a whole shift at times.

 Most days, however, would not involve ferrying airplanes, going out of town on rescue missions to exotic locales (with populations less than 20,000), or a mad dash to fix broken plane after broken plane.
-No. The typical day would actually be quite uneventful, with only maybe an hour or so of pure knuckle busting scurrying during the large afternoon/evening bank of flights.
+No the typical day would actually be quite uneventful, with only maybe an hour or so of pure knuckle busting scurrying during the large afternoon/evening bank of flights.
 We would usually be hanging out in our break room, playing cards or dominoes, reading, or catching up on the latest movie.
 And if that got boring, we would simply walk upstairs and stroll the terminal.
 The later would become a routine for a few of us.
 We would grab a radio so we could be contacted if needed, and stroll to the far end of the airport, a round trip distance of over a mile.
 It was a great way to pass the time and also get some exercise.

 No matter what happened on any given day, we were always glad to see the end of the shift roll around.
 It signaled that it was time to catch the shuttle back to the employee lot, and then make the long drive home.
 We would all wake up the next morning to repeat the process all over again, but we were happy doing it.